 8. The Evening News (London), Friday, November 8, 1918, page 2, under‘OFFICIAL RUMOUR’, and ‘DIARY OF A MAN ABOUT TOWN’, ‘The Armistice Rumour’ and ‘Puzzling the Wives’.
 By November 1918, like some other foodstuffs, milk, sugar, tea, jam, butter, margarine, cheese, and lard were all rationed.

-9. For a more detailed account of how Reuters obtained the news see A False Armistice Cablegram to the American Embassy in Britain in the website article ‘False Armistice Cablegrams from France’.
+9. For more about how Reuters obtained the news, see A False Armistice Cablegram to the American Embassy in Britain in the website article ‘False Armistice Cablegrams from France’.

 10. The Bristol Times and Mirror, 8 November 1918, p2 under ‘ARMISTICE OR REVOLUTION?’; The Gloucestershire Echo, 8 November 1918, p4 under ‘PREMATURE ANNOUNCEMENT CAUSES WILD EXCITEMENT’.